 Dambulla golden cave temple is another important historical site with religious importance. the temple is dating back to 1st century BC.
 The temple believed to have provided refuge to the King Walagambahu in the 1st century BC during a south Indian invasion.
 Later the King had built the temple after regaining his kingship.
 Today it is a Unesco world heritage site and harbours more than 100 statues.
 The ceiling and wall paintings of the temple cover more than 2100 square feet.

-Spices is a very important commodity for the island for many centuries, even today spices helps the island to earn a large amount of hard currency.
+Spices is a very important commodity for the island for many centuries, even today spices help the island to earn a large amount of hard currency.
 The village of Matale holds the reputation as the centre of the spice trade.
 You will encounter many spice gardens here and you are able to visit one of them and learn about the local spices.

 KANDY TEMPLE OF THE TOOTH